gotchacode/limehome-assignment/README.md

 An example call is here: http://localhost:8000/apiv1/hotels/list/?coord=52.5200,13.4050

-This above API returns the list of hotels around the co-ordinate of Berlin.
+A sample API response returns the list of hotels around the co-ordinate of Berlin.

 ```json